-A corneal infection is an infection of the transparent front part of the eyeball (the “cornea”) that allows light into the eye.
-Infections can be due to micro-organisms such as bacteria, fungus, parasites and viruses.
-Most corneal infections in Singapore are due to bacteria.
+A corneal infection is an infection of the transparent front part of the eyeball (the "cornea") that allows light into the eye.
+Infections can be due to micro-organisms (germs) such as bacteria, fungi, parasites and viruses.
+In Singapore, the most common corneal infections are due to bacteria.

 Bacteria: Pseudomonas aeruginosa